CurveDocs/curve-docs/docs/lending/contracts/cryptofrompool.md

 ### `price_w`
 !!! description "`CryptoFromPool.price_w() -> uint256:`"

     Function to return the price and update the state of the blockchain.
 This function is called whenever the `_exchange` function from the LLAMMA is called.
+For contracts applying the aggregated crvUSD price, it essentially multiplies the collateral price with the aggregated crvUSD price.

     Returns: price (`uint256`).

     ??? quote "Source code"

+        The `CryptoFromPool.vy` oracle contract does not take the aggregated price of crvUSD from the `PriceAggregator.vy` contract into account.
+Experience has shown that it makes sense to include this value in the oracle calculations.
+This is implemented in the `CryptoFromPoolWAgg.vy` oracle contract.

         === "CryptoFromPool.vy"